jbaker013/Directions/README.md

 - A drum key
 - Drums (Bass, Snare, Tom-toms)
--- Included with drums: tension rods, two metal rings
+  - Included with drums: tension rods, two metal rings
 - Drum heads (Two for each drum)
--- Note: These come with your set, but it is recommended to buy better ones.
+  - These come with your set, but it is recommended to buy better ones.
 - (Optional) A tuning device, like a Drum Dial.
 Helps with finding exact tension values.